awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 ## Bucket Permissions<a name="access-logging-bucket-permissions"></a>

 When you enable access logging, you must specify an S3 bucket for the access logs\.
+The bucket must meet the following requirements\.

+**Requirements**
-This bucket must be located in the same region as the load balancer, and must have a bucket policy that grants Elastic Load Balancing permission to write the access logs to your bucket\.
++ The bucket must be located in the same region as the load balancer\.
++ The bucket must have a bucket policy that grants Elastic Load Balancing permission to write the access logs to your bucket\.
 Bucket policies are a collection of JSON statements written in the access policy language to define access permissions for your bucket\.
 Each statement includes information about a single permission and contains a series of elements\.

-**Important**
++ The bucket cannot use encryption\.

+Use one of the following options to prepare an S3 bucket for the access logs\.

+**Options**
-If you will use the console to enable access logging, you can skip to [Enable Access Logging](#enable-access-logging)\.
-If you will use the AWS CLI or an API to enable access logging, the bucket must exist and must have the required bucket policy\.
++ If you need to create a bucket and you plan to use the console to enable access logging, you can skip to [Enable Access Logging](#enable-access-logging) and select the option to have the console create the bucket and bucket policy for you\.

-If you need to create a bucket for your access logs, use the following procedure to create the bucket and add the required bucket policy\.
-If you already have a bucket, start at step 4 to add or update the bucket policy for your bucket\.
++ If you need to create a bucket for your access logs and you are using the AWS CLI or an API, use the following procedure to create the bucket and add the required bucket policy manually\.
++ If you already have a bucket for your access logs, open the Amazon S3 console per step 1 of the following procedure and then skip to step 4 to add or update the bucket policy\.

 **To create an Amazon S3 bucket with the required permissions**

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. Choose **Create Bucket**\.
+1. \[Skip to use existing bucket\] Choose **Create Bucket**\.

-1. In the **Create a Bucket** dialog box, do the following:
+1. \[Skip to use existing bucket\] In the **Create a Bucket** dialog box, do the following:

    1. For **Bucket Name**, enter a name for your bucket \(for example, `my-loadbalancer-logs`\)\.
 This name must be unique across all existing bucket names in Amazon S3\.
 In some regions, there might be additional restrictions on bucket names\.
-For more information, see [Bucket Restrictions and Limitations](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.

    1. For **Region**, select the region where you created your load balancer\.